Switzerland Steps to Market

 Who Needs a CHRN?

-- Only companies located in Switzerland require a CHRN.
+- Further, only companies located in Switzerland require a CHRN.
 For example, a manufacturer located in Germany or Canada, does not need, and cannot get, a CHRN.
 This is different from Europe, which requires an SRN for all manufacturers, irrespective of where they are located.
 Instead, the foreign manufacturer’s Swiss Authorized Representative (AR) and Importer must obtain a CHRN.

 NOTE: Even though a distributor is also an economic operator, they do not require a CHRN.
 This is the same as Europe’s Economic Operator registration requirements.

-What is the Deadline to Obtain a CHRN?
+Deadline to Obtain a CHRN

 Swiss Manufacturers, Authorized Representatives and Importers must obtain a CHRN within three months of placing their first product on the Swiss market.